Jogi123/debian_install/README.md

-a script to automatically configure a fresh installation of debian based GNU/Linux
+a script to automatically configure a fresh installation of Debian based GNU/Linux